mui/toolpad/docs/data/toolpad/studio/how-to-guides/render-deploy.md

 # Deploy to Render

-<p class="description">You can host and share your Toolpad apps on Render in a few minutes, for free.</p>
+<p class="description">You can host and share your Toolpad Studio apps on Render in a few minutes, for free.</p>

 ## Prerequisites

 - A [Render](https://render.com) account
 - A [GitHub](https://github.com) account

-## Pushing your Toolpad app to GitHub
+## Pushing your Toolpad Studio app to GitHub

 1. With a GitHub account, we can create a new repository using the **+** button available in the header menu, followed by **New repository**.
 Then, select an appropriate name:

 {{"component": "modules/components/DocsImage.tsx", "src": "/static/toolpad/docs/studio/tutorials/deploy-render/render-github-new.png", "alt": "GitHub new repo ", "caption": "Creating a new GitHub repository", "indent": 1, "aspectRatio": 1 }}

-2. If the Toolpad app is not currently a Git repository, we can run
+2. If the Toolpad Studio app is not currently a Git repository, we can run

    ```bash
    git init